Finding the right book writing software can make a big difference in your writing process.

 Our team uses Google Docs for writing our blog posts because it’s the easiest way we’ve found to all work on one document at the same time, add comments, see revisions, and even chat.
 (Google spreadsheets can also be a useful tool, especially for outlining.)

 What is the best free software for writing a book?
-The best free software for writing projects is Google Docs, if your book is short.
-Apple Pages or yWriter may be better for longer books, as far as the free stuff goes.
+If your book is short, the best free software for writing projects is Google Docs.
+If your book is longer, Apple Pages or yWriter may be better (among the free options).

 Read my more in-depth discussion on writing a book in Google Docs.